 2) Um who are these people?

 Have you ever heard of The Kalevala?
-Well, you can’t go to Helsinki without encountering it.
+Well, you can’t spend 24 hours in Helsinki without encountering it.
 The Kalevala is the national epic of Finland.
 It was written down in the 19th century, but it is based on much older mythology.

 Finland did not become an independent country until the early 20th century, so much of the art around that time period is an attempt to form a Finnish identity.
 Depicting mythological figures is one way of doing that.
 Americans do the same thing with figures like Johnny Appleseed or George Washington.
 Well, these guys are like Finland’s answer to George Washington.